DhruviMandaviya/WallpaperApp/README.md

 # WallpaperApp
-My first android aaplication using API.
+My first android aaplication using REST API.
+In this application I used pexels website for creating API and load images from website to local application.
+As well we can save this images in our local system.

 # Demo